 - Disabled - The accounts are not linked: a new (separate) account is created in which the email is not used as a login identifier.

 - Site identities only - (Default) The user will be prompted to link the social network to an existing account which uses the same email as a login identifier, only if that account is a registered site account (not created by a social network login).
 The user can choose to create a new unlinked account which will not use the email as a login identifier.

 - All identities - If any account on the system uses the email entered by the user as a login identifier, the user is prompted to link the social network to that account.
 The user can choose to create a new unlinked account which will not use an email as a login identifier.

 Note: When enabling social-to-social account linking (by choosing the 'All identities' option), the corresponding screen-sets must be created to support account linking.
-Make sure that these are created as part of the default screen-sets schema of Gigya, or create them if necessary.
+Make sure that these are created as part of the default screen-sets schema, or create them if necessary.
 Any Sites or Screen-Set Collections created after September 15th, 2014, have the necessary screens created by default.

 Default Login and Registration Screen-Set